acoustid/acoustid-server/README.md

 Lines with null fields removed, seven files per day.
 Only complete days are exported, so the newest file is always for yesterday.

+A day is exported an hour after it ends at the earliest, and only once no transaction that started before the day ended is still running. `created` and `updated` are transaction start time but a row only becomes visible at commit, so a transaction straddling midnight would otherwise leave the file short by exactly its rows -- permanently, since a file that exists is never regenerated.
+A day that is not ready yet is skipped without writing anything and picked up by a later run.

+Reading that requires the export user to be able to see other sessions:

+    GRANT pg_read_all_stats TO acoustid;

+Without it `pg_stat_activity` reports NULL for other sessions and every day would look settled, so the command refuses to start rather than exporting on the strength of a check that cannot fail.

 Runs walk backwards from midnight today and skip files that already exist, so running this hourly is safe and re-running it with a larger window is how a gap gets backfilled: